MSc International Disaster Management / Course details

 • Write a critical essay demonstrating research skills

-• Present essay as a work in progress, demonstrating oral communication skills and reflexivity in the research process
+• Present essay and creative project as a work in progress, demonstrating oral communication skills and reflexivity in the research process

 Transferable skills and personal qualities